taneltorn/CoverHunterFolkERA/README.md

 # CoverHunterMPS

 Fork of [Liu Feng's CoverHunter](https://github.com/Liu-Feng-deeplearning/CoverHunter) project.
-Goal: make it run, and run fast, on Apple Silicon, while maintaining Nvidia GPU support).
+Goal: make it run, and run fast, on Apple Silicon or Nvidia GPUs.
 And document it better.

 # Requirements